learnerfeng/ADRCformercode/DeiTtry0318/readme.md

 # Image Classification - ImageNet

-This folder contains the source code for Imagenet classification in [Mitigating Over-smoothing in Transformers via Regularized Nonlocal Functionals]
+This folder contains the source code for Imagenet classification in [ADRCformer: A Perturbation-suppressing Transformer with Active Disturbance Rejection
+Control]

 It is built on this [repository](https://github.com/facebookresearch/deit/blob/main/README_deit.md)